aws-samples/eks-workshop-v2/website/docs/security/kyverno/restricting-images.md

 ---
-title : "Restricting Image Registries" weight : 135
+title: "Restricting Image Registries"
+sidebar_position: 135
 ---

 Images used to run Containers on EKS Clusters from unkwown sources may not be a scanned and trusted, representing a risk factor.
 Using Container Images from Trusted Registries helps reducing the threat exposure of vulnerability.